top of page

 You may not need to carry fluid during a short session (<60 min) if you begin hydrated and rehydrate after.
 But if it's a warm day, and especially if you're not adequately hydrated before and/or you're a heavy sweater, carry water or sports drink and sip to thirst.

 You need to carry fluids during all longer sessions (>60 min) if you care about your health and performance.
 A generic range for fluid intake during endurance exercise is 12-28 ounces per hour, or higher for heavy sweaters.
-Keep in mind that you should NOT be trying to replace your fluid losses 100% during exercise.
-Instead, the goal is to replace 50-75% or slightly more, depending on how much you lose.

 How to estimate your fluid goal per hour

-The first step to estimating your fluid goal per hour is to determine how much fluid you are losing.
+The first step to estimating your fluid goal per hour is to determine how much sweat you are losing.
 You can do this by reading my blog post with step-by-step instructions on how to measure sweat rate.
 This is an easy, free test that you can do at home with a scale to individualize your fluid goals.
 Ideally, you do this test more than once, in different conditions.

 Then, use your sweat rate to personalize your fluid goals:

-1. If your sweat rate is >32oz/hr, aim to drink at least 24-28oz/hr during your run.
+1. If your sweat rate is between 1 and 1.5L, aim to drink ~22-32oz/hr during your run.

-2. If your sweat rate is >1.5-2L/hr, then you need to consume closer to 1L/hr or higher.
+2. If your sweat rate is >1.5-2L/hr, then you need to consume 1L/hr or higher.
 Just note that this is something you have to practice in training.
 It can be hard logistically and physically to take in more than 1L/hr over long periods of time.

-3. If your sweat rate is <1L per hour, aim to replace 50-75% of losses.
-For instance, if your sweat rate is 24oz/hr, aim for 12-18oz/hr.
+3. If your sweat rate is <1L per hour, aim to replace 50-90% of losses.
+For instance, if your sweat rate is 24oz/hr, aim for 12-22oz/hr.

 Here are some things to keep in mind about fluid goals: